InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/transitioning-contractor-code-to-innersource-model.md

 ## Known Instances (optional)

-GitHub has seen this approach work with their government customers.
-Zack Koppert can add details as appropriate.
+GitHub has seen this approach work with their US government agency customers.

 ## Status (optional until merging)